ordigital/spotled-gui/README.md

 - PNG monochrome image importing.
 - Animation options for built-in SpotLED effects and playback speed.
 - Text mode with optional two-line display and effect controls.
+- Custom fonts can be placed in fonts folder.
 - Project save/load to JSON files plus direct BLE upload to SpotLED devices.
+- And more…

 ## Technology
 - Python 3